usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 provision when they can satisfy its requirements.
 In addition, the Department expects that options for procuring accessible third-party services will grow in response to its rulemaking.

-Background on WCAG
+**Background on WCAG**

 Since 1994, W3C has been the principal international organization involved in developing protocols and guidelines for the web.
 28 W3C develops a variety of voluntary technical standards and guidelines, including ones relating to privacy, internationalization of technology, and—relevant here—accessibility.
-W3C’s Web Accessibility Initiative (“WAI”) has developed voluntary guidelines for web accessibility,

-28 W3C, About Us, https://www.w3.org/about/ [https://perma.cc/TQ2W-T377].

-known as WCAG, to help web developers create web content that is accessible to individuals with disabilities.
+W3C’s Web Accessibility Initiative (“WAI”) has developed voluntary guidelines for web accessibility, known as WCAG, to help web developers create web content that is accessible to individuals with disabilities.
 29

 The first version of WCAG, WCAG 1.0, was published in 1999.
 WCAG 2.0 was published in December 2008, and is available at http://www.w3.org/TR/2008/REC- WCAG20-20081211/ [https://perma.cc/L2NH-VLCR].
 WCAG 2.0 was approved as an